 Managed Networks and Infrastructure

 With this type of service, an MSP generally takes on the entirety of network tasks.
 This includes establishing LAN, WAPs, and various connections for your business.
 They also manage backup and storage options.

 This is a catch-all service for remote security infrastructure.
 It covers everything from BDR solutions to anti-malware options, keeping them updated in real-time.

 Managed Support Services

-This option is common among managed providers.
+This option is common among managed services providers.
 It typically covers all services related to IT help — from troubleshooting to dealing with advanced issues.

 Managed Print Services

 Managed Cloud Infrastructure

 One of the more in-depth classifications of services, cloud infrastructure management handles computing, storage, network, and IT.
 Some providers may also offer virtualization services for apps, software, operating systems, or more.